twagar11/ansible-labs/4-playbooks-and-roles.md

 Specifically, in this lab, we will cover the following topics:

 -   Understanding the playbook framework
--   Understanding roles---the playbook organizer
+-   Understanding roles -- the playbook organizer
 -   Using conditions in your code
 -   Repeating tasks with loops
 -   Grouping tasks using blocks
 -   Configuring play execution via strategies
--   Using [ansible-pull]
+-   Using `ansible-pull`

 #### Lab Environment